Real vs. Fake? Your Ultimate Guide To Sustainable Christmas Trees

 How to choose a more sustainable, natural tree?

 Another sustainable option is to choose a Christmas tree grown on an organic farm.
-Organic farms do not spray pesticides and other harmful chemicals on their trees, so it is a lot better for the environment.
+Organic farms do not spray pesticides and other harmful chemicals on their trees.
+This makes them a lot better for the environment.

 Conclusion